 Specifically this course will provide participants with understanding of how economic analysis can be used to assist with the evaluation of health programs and how this information can aid decision making.
 The course will consist of short lectures, case studies and practical class exercises.

-The course will be held at Graduate House, 220 Leicester Street, Carlton.
-Registration is at 9am for a 9.15 start with the formal program finishing at 4.30pm but the presenters will make themselves available until 5pm to talk with the participants about their particular projects.
+The course will be held online.
+Registration is at 8:45am for a 9:00am start with the formal program finishing at 5:00pm.